Distributed Distance Sensitivity Oracles: Algorithms for Distance Sensitivity Oracles

-Without any preprocessing, we can answer a batch of $k$ arbitrary queries in $k \cdot SSSP$ rounds (the current best SSSP algorithm takes $\tilde{O}(\sqrt{n}+n^{2/5+o(1)}D^{2/5}+D)$~\cite{CaoFR23} rounds).
-This works for general batch-DSO, where the failed edge may vary across queries.
+Without any preprocessing, a batch of $k$ arbitrary queries can be trivially answered in $k \cdot SSSP$ rounds (the current best SSSP algorithm takes $\tilde{O}(\sqrt{n}+n^{2/5+o(1)}D^{2/5}+D)$~\cite{CaoF23parallel} rounds).
+This works even for general batched DSO, where the failed edge may vary across queries.

-For seb-DSO, where all queries are for the same failed edge, we can improve on $k \cdot SSSP$ rounds for the case when there is no preprocessing.
-For this we compute $k$-SSSP in the graph with the single edge removed for the $k$ sources in the queries, and this can be computed faster than $k \cdot SSSP$ in directed unweighted graphs.
-The $k$-SSSP algorithm of~\cite{ManoharanR24rp} takes $\tilde{O}(\sqrt{nk}+D)$ rounds if $k \ge n^{1/3}$ and $\tilde{O}(\sqrt{nk}+k^{2/5}n^{2/5+o(1)}D^{2/5}+D)$ rounds if $k < n^{1/3}$.
-As shown in Section~\ref{sec:dsolb}, answering seb-DSO queries with no preprocessing is as hard as $k$-SSSP, and thus both the upper and lower bounds match.
-Given the lower bound for $k$-SSSP we prove in Theorem~\ref{thm:ksssplb}, the algorithm of~\cite{ManoharanR24rp} gives a nearly tight bound for directed unweighted graphs when $k \ge n^{1/3}$ for seb-DSO with no preprocessing.
+For seb-DSO, where all queries concern the same failed edge, we can improve on $k \cdot SSSP$ rounds without any preprocessing.
+We show below that we can achieve the same upper bounds as $k$-SSP, establishing Observation~\ref{thm:dso:seb} from Section~\ref{sec:dso:sebintro} for directed graphs.
+Similarly for undirected graphs, we can use the previously known $k$-SSP algorithms in~\cite{ElkinN19} ($(1+\epsilon)$-approximate undirected weighted $k$-SSP) and in~\cite{LenzenPP19,HoangPDGYPR19} (exact undirected unweighted $k$-SSP).

+In Corollary~\ref{lem:seblb}~(Section~\ref{sec:dso:lb}), we prove a $\tilde{\Omega}(\sqrt{nk}+D)$ lower bound for seb-DSO without preprocessing in directed graphs and undirected weighted graphs.
+This is derived from the $k$-SSP lower bound in Theorem~\ref{thm:kssp:lb}~(Section~\ref{sec:results:lb}): For directed graphs, our bound is tight for $k \ge n^{1/3}$, and in undirected weighted graphs, our bound is almost optimal for all $k$ for approximate seb-DSO.